Gold Leaf

 Our vineyards on Keuka Lake are situated on the west side of the lake east-facing on very steep slopes.
 Elevations range from 950 ft to 1200 ft (Keuka Lake is at 710 ft above sea level).
 The shallow soils are both Volusia channery silt loam and Mardin channery silt loam which are acidic with high levels of shale.

 Keuka Lake is a bit cooler compared to Seneca Lake as the deepest part of the lake is roughly 187 feet.
 Not every year, but during the coldest winters, Keuka Lake can freeze over.
-The cooler mesoclimate of our vineyards lends itself to a more mineral style of Riesling.
+The cooler microclimate of our vineyards lends itself to a more mineral style of Riesling.
 Red grape varieties grown on our Keuka vineyards provide acidity and elegance.
 The cooler climate is perfect for the production of traditional method sparkling wine.
 All of our Chardonnay, Pinot Noir, and Pinot Meunier used for our sparkling wines are grown on Keuka Lake.

 Winter in the vineyards.